BlackCat1606/sch-Conquer/README.md

 ### Animations

 ### Instructions
-An **Rules** section was added to the Application.
+A **Rules** section was added to the Application.
 Instructions can be accessed from the Main Screen by tapping the “Rules” button found on the bottom center of the main game screen.

 These game instructions serve as a “Instruction” page by providing detailed description to first time players the fundamentals of the gameplay.
 In the future, an interactive tutorial could be implemented instead, for more effective learning to take place.